Clinical-Genomics/statina/README.md

 ### Deploying to staging

-Opening pull requests in NIPTool repository will enable a Github Action to build containers and publish to [niptool-stage dockerhub](https://hub.docker.com/repository/docker/clinicalgenomics/niptool-stage) with each commit.
+Opening pull requests in Statina repository will enable a Github Action to build containers and publish to [niptool-stage dockerhub](https://hub.docker.com/repository/docker/clinicalgenomics/niptool-stage) with each commit.

 Two tags will be published: one with the name of the branch and another tagged "latest".